fransan6/react-studio-ghibli/README.md

 - `AbortController` is not really necessary for a project this size but I believe it is good practice to get used to implementing it now.
 - What you don't really get in self-learning, when reading React Dev documentation or watching a video, are errors in your code.
 There were multiple bugs that popped up and solving them was always invaluable.

-### To do (upon further learning):

-- Implement other hooks, if necessary, such as useContext.
-- Set up testing.
-- Not upon further learning, but make it responsive.

 ### Note

 - I initially created this in a private repo, alongside multiple projects, but have now moved it to its own repo.